croaky/laptop/blog/articles/start-a-rails-project-with-suspenders.md

 Deployment is done using Capistrano and deploys to a Mongrel cluster running under Apache.

-Rake tasks are provided for managing Git branches which the different environments pull from for deploy.
+Rake tasks are provided for managing Git branches for the deployment environments.

 To push the Git master to Git staging branch run: